Tiny-Twin: A CPU-Native Full-stack Digital Twin for NextG Cellular Networks: Tiny-Twin System Design

-While vanilla system provides a functional baseline for channel simulation, its architectural design leads to significant performance bottlenecks.
-As discussed earlier, all channel convolutions are applied at the receiver side, which is particularly inefficient on the uplink path.
-The gNB receives uplink IQ streams serially from each UE, applies convolution independently for each stream, and only then aggregates them.
-This serialized, compute-heavy pipeline introduces a critical bottleneck—especially under realistic multi-tap channel conditions.
+While the vanilla system provides a functional baseline for channel simulation, its architectural design leads to significant performance bottlenecks.
+As discussed earlier, all channel convolutions are performed at the receiver, which is particularly inefficient on the uplink.
+The gNB receives uplink IQ streams serially from each UE, applies convolution independently to each stream, and aggregates them only then.
+This serialized, compute-heavy pipeline introduces a critical bottleneck, especially under realistic multi-tap channel conditions.

 Figure \ref{fig:vanilla_challenges} presents a comprehensive benchmarking study of the vanilla system across multiple performance dimensions.
 All experiments were performed on a system equipped with an AMD Ryzen 9 7900X processor (24 cores, 5.2 GHz), 32 GB RAM, and 1.8 TB of storage with a total system cost of approximately \$1528.00, ensuring a low cost compared to specific hardware.
 In Figure \ref{fig:vanilla_challenges}(a), we observe the TTI computation duration for a 5-UE setup under different channel tap configurations.
 We observe that the 90th percentile compute time reaches 8 ms even with a 10-tap channel.
 For larger tap values such as 50 or 100, the TTI durations rise significantly, clearly highlighting that convolution costs dominate processing time.
 These timing violations directly impact end-to-end performance, as seen in Figure \ref{fig:vanilla_challenges}(d) and \ref{fig:vanilla_challenges}(e), preventing the system from reaching high fidelity.
 Here, we observe that the uplink and downlink ping RTT increase sharply with tap count and number of UEs.
 Beyond 4 UEs and 10 taps, RTT often exceeds several hundred milliseconds, and connections may fail altogether.
 Figure \ref{fig:vanilla_challenges}(b) and \ref{fig:vanilla_challenges}(c) show CPU utilization across low-traffic (ping) and high-traffic (iperf) scenarios, respectively.
 Utilization increases with the number of UEs, though it remains relatively stable across tap configurations, suggesting that user scaling is the dominant driver of compute load.
 Figure \ref{fig:vanilla_challenges}(f) shows RAM utilization under iperf, which also increases steadily with user count but remains within acceptable bounds.
 These results confirm that, despite not saturating CPU or memory resources, the system suffers from severe latency violations and degraded responsiveness due to inefficient compute allocation.
 TTI durations frequently exceed several ms, and ping round-trip times (RTTs) scale poorly with tap complexity and number of UEs.
 The core issue is that the PHY-layer channel convolutions are not effectively parallelized, resulting in underutilization of available system resources.
 The subsequent subsections detail a restructured system that allows us to mitigate the identified bottlenecks and achieve high fidelity on a low-cost x86 CPU.